Buick Enclave: Features

 In its first year of production, the Enclave was often criticized for its 6-speed transmission, which was "hesitant to downshift."
 The powertrain was improved for 2009.
 For its entire production, it has been regarded as overly heavy, weighing nearly 5000 lb with all-wheel-drive.
 Buick's VentiPorts have reappeared at the Enclave's introduction, a styling feature unique to Buick dating back to 1949.

 Initial sales of the Enclave far exceeded production capacity, forcing GM to add a third shift to the Delta Township plant.

-With the arrival of the Buick Envision (which is slotted between the Enclave and Buick Encore) to North America in 2016 (for the 2017 model year), the Enclave will be bigger after Envision's debut, and the 2017 model year Enclave will be the last under the first generation platform.
+With the arrival of the Buick Envision (which is slotted between the Enclave and Buick Encore) to North America in 2016 (for the 2017 model year), the Enclave became larger after Envision's debut, and the 2017 model year Enclave was the last under the first generation platform.

 2013 refresh

 GM unveiled the 2013 Buick Enclave on April 3, 2012, one day before its official debut at the New York Auto Show.
 The 2013 model features revised exterior styling including a new chrome waterfall grille, xenon headlights with LED running lights, LED Foglights, and LED taillights.
 Interior updates include a redesigned dashboard with more soft-touch materials, wood and chrome accents, blue ambient lighting, and touchscreen IntelliLink infotainment display.
 Among safety features are seven standard airbags, including an industry-first front center airbag, and available blind spot monitoring.